brandur/sorg/content/drafts/graphql.md

 It's hard to read exactly where GraphQL stands in the API world right now.
-Available publicly since 2015, it continues to generate a lot of interest in developer communities, but API trends aren't measurably moving in its favor.
+Available publicly since 2015, it continues to generate a lot of interest in developer communities, but trends in APIs don't seem to be obviously moving in its favor.

-By far its biggest third-party public proponent is GitHub, who released the fourth version of their API as GraphQL in 2016 with an [engineering post][githubpost] speaking about it very favorably (and condemning the hypermedia implementation of the previous version).
-It also has a few other vocal users in the form of Shopify and Yelp, both of whom offer GraphQL APIs, but other big providers are harder to find.
+By far its biggest third party proponent is GitHub, who released the fourth version of their API as GraphQL in 2016 with an [engineering post][githubpost] speaking about it very favorably.
+It also has a other vocal users in the form of Shopify and Yelp, both of whom offer public GraphQL APIs.
+But beyond them, other big providers are harder to find.
 [This repository][graphqllist] keeps a list of publicly available GraphQL APIs, and almost every well-known API provider is notably absent, including Facebook themselves [1].